Destination NSW

 Destination NSW is a New South Wales state government executive agency established in 2011 to support growth of tourism and events in New South Wales, Australia.
-The agency falls within the Enterprise, Investment and Trade cluster of New South Wales government agencies.
+The agency falls within the Department of Creative Industries, Tourism, Hospitality and Sport of the New South Wales government.

-Destination NSW run two consumer-facing websites, sydney.com and VisitNSW to promote travel to Sydney and NSW both internationally and domestically.
+Destination NSW run two consumer-facing websites, sydney.com and VisitNSW, to promote travel to Sydney and NSW both internationally and domestically.

 Governance

 Executive

 The agency is managed on a daily basis by an executive team led by Steve Cox, the chief executive officer; and is structured into five divisions: